shohan-cse/virtual-assistant/README.md

-# Virtual Assistant
+# Virtual Assistant (Shocave)
+Hi, Hope you're doing well!
-Assalamu Alaikum (السلام عليكم).
-This is a research based project that based on Virtual Assistant.
-In this project javascript have been used smoothly for better research.
+This is a research-based project that is based on Virtual Assistant.
+In this project, javascript have been used smoothly for better research.
 As It's an open source project.
-So, It's open for anyone to download the source code and use.
+So, It's open for anyone to download the source code and use it.

 # Installation Process
 01. Download the project from GitHub (https://github.com/shohan-cse/Virtual-Assistant.git)

 02. Install Visual Studio Code

-03. Install (Live Server) extention in Visual Studio Code
+03. Install (Live Server) extension in Visual Studio Code

 04. Now extract the downloaded zip file